 The EPA does not regulate the possession or use of lasers.
-The EPA has prepared this information sheet to assist the general public in finding information on the following lasers: hand held laser pointers; lasers used in industry, lasers used in the entertainment industry, and lasers used for cosmetic purposes.
+The EPA has prepared this information sheet to assist the general public in finding information on the following lasers: hand held laser pointers; lasers used in industry, and lasers used for cosmetic purposes.

 Hand held laser pointers

-The use of hand held laser pointers is regulated by NSW police under the Weapons Prohibition Regulation 1999.
+The use of hand held laser pointers is regulated by NSW police under the Weapons Prohibition Act 1998.
 Details relating to hand held lasers can be found at Laser Pointers - NSW Police Online.

 Lasers used in industry